An introduction to weak bladder and menopause

 There are certain herbal remedies you can use alongside home remedies to help with your weak bladder.
 Uva-ursi, also known as Bearberry, is one of Alfred Vogel’s first herbal remedies.
 It has antiseptic properties and is effective in aiding urinary tract health.

 What is important to remember is that your weak bladder may be a symptom of the menopause, and so looking for support with the menopause is likely to bring relief from these other symptoms.
 Soy isoflavones mimic the effect of oestrogen in the body, reducing the severity of menopause symptoms.
-It can be found in herbal remedies such as Menosan® Menopause Support.
+It can be found in herbal remedies such as our Menopause Support supplement.

 If you are concerned about your condition, or it is interfering with your daily life, then it is worth speaking to your doctor.
 If you have not found home and herbal remedies to be effective, then your doctor may recommend certain types of medication such as oxybutynin or vesicare.
 If your incontinence is severe, your doctor may suggest various types of surgery, but will discuss with you if this is the most appropriate form of treatment.